Apply to PhD

 - Transcript and Diploma: Scanned copies of your current academic transcript and any completed diploma (BSc, MSc, etc.) in PDF format.
 An English explanation is required for transcripts that are not written in English.

 - A scan of an unofficial transcript or other record of grades may be uploaded to the application website.
-If selected for further interview, you must then arrange for an official transcript to be delivered to OIST, either by bringing one with you or having it sent directly from your school to OIST at a later date.

 - If you have not graduated and do not have a diploma yet, please upload a certificate of enrolment from your institution that indicates your expected graduation date.